-To ensure that costs are managed effectively, hospitals must adopt robust strategies and learn how to manage their IT healthcare spend.
+To ensure that costs are managed effectively, your hospital must adopt robust strategies and learn how to manage your IT healthcare spend.

 Technology has the potential to drive healthcare forward, make it more accessible, improve operational efficiencies and enable your hospital to provide better patient care.
 However, barriers to effective benchmarking exist.

 Technological advancements are moving at an unprecedented pace, with hospitals under pressure to keep up with the pace of that change.
 This limits the leverage available to hospitals for benchmarking with technology that is new to the market.

 In these situations, most organizations will accept the contracts presented to them but there are ways to save money.
 Here’s my advice:

 When investing in healthcare IT, be certain that the platform is appropriate for your hospital.
 Click To Tweet

 Explore the pricing structure

 The pricing structure should be appropriate to the capacity of your organization.
 In our experience at VIE Healthcare Consulting, healthcare providers often invest in platforms that are often inappropriate for their size.
 For instance, a 200-bed hospital system won’t have the same requirements as a 2,000-bed hospital.
 Ask for a breakdown of what is included within the vendor’s pricing structure to evaluate whether there are areas for potential cost reduction.
 In many cases, proposed contracts are also based on projected rather than current volumes.

 Ask how costs are calculated